-The following refuge units are open for hunting and/or fishing as governed by applicable Federal and State regulations, and are listed in alphabetical order with additional refuge-specific regulations.

-(a) Missisquoi National Wildlife Refuge-(1) Migratory game bird hunting.
-We allow hunting of goose, duck, brant, merganser, coot, woodcock, and snipe on designated areas of the refuge subject to the following conditions:

-(i) In the Delta Lakeshore Area:

-(Á) We prohibit blind staking and unattended decoys.

-(B) We prohibit jumpshooting within 200 yards of a party hunting from a boat or blind.

-(ii) In the Maquam Shore Area:(A) We do not require a refuge permit to hunt or scout in this area.

-(B) We prohibit jumpshooting within 200 yards (183 meters) of a party hunting from a boat or blind.

-- (iii) In the Saxes Pothole/Creek and Shad Island Pothole: - (A) This is a controlled hunting area.
-We require a refuge permit (FWS Form 3-2439, Hunt Application-National Wildlife Refuge System) to hunt in this - (B) Each hunting party must possess and carry a permit (FWS Form 3-2439, Hunt Application-National Wildlife Refuge System) for the specific zone on the specific day they are hunting in this area.
-Permits are not transferable.
+- (a) Missisquoi National Wildlife Refuge--(1) Migratory game bird hunting.
+We allow hunting of goose, duck, brant, merganser, coot, woodcock, and snipe on designated areas of the refuge subject to the following conditions: - (i) In the Delta Lakeshore Area: - (A) We prohibit blind staking and unattended decoys. - (B) We prohibit jumpshooting within 200 yards of a party hunting from a boat or blind. - (ii) In the Maquam Shore Area: - (A) We do not require a refuge permit to hunt or scout in this area. - (B) We prohibit jumpshooting within 200 yards (183 meters) of a party hunting from a boat or blind. - (iii) In the Saxes Pothole/Creek and Shad Island Pothole: - (A) This is a controlled hunting area.
+We require a refuge permit (FWS Form 3-2439, Hunt Application National Wildlife Refuge System) to hunt in this area.

-(C) You must use a dog to retrieve migratory game birds.

-(iv) In the Junior Waterfowl Hunting Area:

-- (A) This is a controlled hunting area.
-We require a refuge permit (FWS Form 3-2439, Hunt Application-National Wildlife Refuge System) to hunt in this - (B) Each junior hunter must possess and carry a permit (FWS Form 3-2439, Hunt Application-National Wildlife Refuge System) for the assigned blind site and day.
+- (B) Each hunting party must possess and carry a permit (FWS Form 3-2439, Hunt Application National Wildlife Refuge System) for the specific zone on the specific day they are hunting in this area.
+Permits are not transferable. - (C) You must use a dog to retrieve migratory game birds. - (iv) In the Junior Waterfowl Hunting Area: - (A) This is a controlled hunting area.
+We require a refuge permit (FWS Form 3-2439, Hunt Application National Wildlife Refuge System) to hunt in this area. - (B) Each junior hunter must possess and carry a permit (FWS Form 3-2439, Hunt Application National Wildlife Refuge System) for the assigned blind site and day.
 On Mentor Day, mentors must also possess and carry this permit for the assigned blind site.
 Each adult hunting party must possess and carry a permit for the blind site and day they are hunting.
-Permits are not transferable. - (C) Shooting hours end at 11 a.m. (v) In the Long Marsh Channel and Metcalfe Island: - (A) This is a controlled hunting area.
-We require a refuge permit (FWS Form 3-2439, Hunt Application-National Wildlife Refuge System) to hunt in this - (B) We limit hunting to Tuesdays, Thursdays, and Saturdays throughout the waterfowl hunting season for duck. - (C) Each hunting party must possess and carry a permit for the blind on the specific day they are hunting in this area.
-Permits are not transferable. - (D) Shooting hours end at 11 a.m.
-(E) You must use a dog to retrieve migratory game birds.
+Permits are not transferable. - (C) Shooting hours end at 11 a.m. - (v) In the Long Marsh Channel and Metcalfe Island: - (A) This is a controlled hunting area.
+We require a refuge permit (FWS Form 3-2439, Hunt Application National Wildlife Refuge System) to hunt in this area. - (B) We limit hunting to Tuesdays, Thursdays, and Saturdays throughout the waterfowl hunting season for duck. - (C) Each hunting party must possess and carry a permit for the blind on the specific day they are hunting in this area.
+Permits are not transferable. - (D) Shooting hours end at 11 a.m. - (E) You must use a dog to retrieve migratory game birds.